Complete Gospel Tract Titles

 We are living in a time of gross spiritual darkness; nevertheless, the Star of divine truth has shined on our path to lead us to a comprehension of the truth.
 We are told by James, "The friendship of the world is enmity with God; whosoever therefore will be a friend of the world is the enemy of God" (Jas.
 4:4).
 Friendship usually precedes courtship, and courtship, marriage.
 My dear young believer, whom do you count as your friend?
 "Do not be deceived," wrote Paul, "bad companions corrupt good habits" (1Cor.
 15:33).

-Oh, how the tender heart of Jesus must long to see his people liberated from the confusing web of earthly entanglements and be a separate, holy people!
+Oh, how Jesus must long to see his people liberated from the confusing web of earthly entanglements and be a separate, holy people!
 "Happy is that people that is in such a case; yea, happy is that people, whose God is the Lord" (Ps.
 144:15).